aprilkrg/django_code_along/PLAN.md

 Now there is another directory at the same level as "main_project" that is called "main_app".

-To use "main_app" we need to include it in the list of "INSTALLED_APPS" in the settings.py file.
+To use "main_app" we need to include it in the list of "INSTALLED_APPS" in main_project/settings.py file.
 ![Installed Apps](./images/installed-apps.png)

 Now we can see if our project starts up!
 Run `python3 manage.py runserver`